-Every fall during the beginning of the school year, every 6th grader in the San Luis Valley is given the opportunity to learn about a unique, conservation-based topic that aligns with Colorado's core curriculum.
-Sixth graders are encouraged to get hands on with conservation and make a poster for the contest.
-After participating in the presentation for that year's topic, 6th graders receive a poster board to create their best design.
+Every fall during the beginning of the school year, fifth and sixth graders in the San Luis Valley are given the opportunity to learn about a unique, conservation-based topic that aligns with Colorado's core curriculum.
+Fifth & sixth graders are encouraged to get hands on with conservation and make a poster for the contest.
+After participating in the presentation (or field trip) for that year's topic, students receive a poster board to create their best design.
 After a few weeks, the posters are collected and judged at their local Conservation District, with the potential for the winners to move up to the state and national contest.
 Winners will receive a monetary prize from their local Conservation District.
-This is a wonderful opportunity for SLV 6th graders to think outside the box, get creative, and adhere to school curriculum standards at the same time!
+This is a wonderful opportunity for SLV 5th & 6th graders to think outside the box, get creative, and adhere to school curriculum standards at the same time!

 The 2018 Theme is "Watersheds: Our Water, Our Home."
 Depending on your class size, RGWCEI wants to get your kids hands-on with this topic.
 We can give an interactive classroom presentation, facilitate a field trip giving onsite information, or even bring the river trailer to your school.
 We also provide entry forms and the poster board for all classes.
 Posters are due for judging no later than September 28, 2018.